docker/docs/ee/enable-client-certificate-authentication.md

 ## Overview

 In many organizations, authenticating to systems with a username and password combination is either restricted or outright prohibited.
-With Docker Enterprise 3.0, you can manage user authentication with your own public key infrastructure (PKI) using a pool of X.509 client certificates in lieu of usernames and passwords.
+With Docker Enterprise 3.0, UCP's [CLI client certificate-based authentication](/ee/ucp/user-access/cli/) has been extended to the web user interface (web UI).
+DTR has also been enhanced to work with UCP's internally generated client bundles for client certificate-based authentication.
+If you have an external public key infrastructure (PKI) system, you can manage user authentication using a pool of X.509 client certificates in lieu of usernames and passwords.

 ## Benefits

-The following table outlines existing and added capabilities when using client certificates issued by an external certificate authority (CA) for authentication.
+The following table outlines existing and added capabilities when using client certificates — both internal to UCP and issued by an external certificate authority (CA) — for authentication.

 | Operation                       | Benefit                                                                                                                                                                                                                                                          |
 | ------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |